Catroidvania/ut3/README.md

 ## building

-ensure you have all the listed dependancies installed or have all the
+sqlite3 is included with the project since its public domain code so

-.c and .h files placed in `/deps/`!
+hip hip hurrah for that! if not then you will need to put the files:

-sqlite3 is already included in `/deps/` so dont worry about that one.
+- sqlite3.c

-wait why and i telling you all this all the required dependancies are
+- sqlite3.h

-packaged with this project lmao. hip hip hoorah for public domain code!
+into the `/deps/` folder.

 ### windows